UBL Format Guide: Understanding the Peppol Invoice XML Structure

 - Peppol BIS Billing 3.0 documentation (official Peppol specification)

-- OASIS UBL 2.1 standard (full UBL specification)
+- OASIS UBL 2.1 standard (UBL invoice 2.1 documentation and full specification)

 - E-Invoicing API integration guide (send invoices with JSON, not XML)